This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Mitral Valve Open Commissurotomy

 Mitral valve open commissurotomy is surgery to repair the mitral valve in your heart.
-You may need this valve fixed if you have mitral valve stenosis.
-This is when your mitral valve becomes narrow and cannot open all the way.
 The mitral valve normally opens and closes to let blood pass through the heart.
-If your mitral valve does not open or close correctly, blood may not flow as it should through your heart.
+If the valve does not open or close correctly, blood may not flow well through your heart.

 Before your surgery:

 - You may need blood tests before your procedure.
-Talk to your caregiver about these or other tests you may need.
-Write down the date, time and location for each test.
+Talk to your healthcare provider about these or other tests you may need.

 The night before your surgery: